 - There must be a written order from the physician stating the name of the medicine, the dosage, and the time the students should take it.

-- The medicine must come to the school office in the prescription container, or if it is over-the-counter medication, in the original container with all the warnings and directions intact.
+- The medicine must come to the school office in the prescription container, or if it is an over-the-counter medication, in the original container with all the warnings and directions intact.

 Please visit the school health services office to complete our medication authorization form.